-- o Shift is 6:45am-3 pm. - o First day of the Clerkship - Attend Clerkship Orientation with Dr. Misra and Ms. Hughes.
-Report to 3 West Inpatient floor physician work room and locate any of the resident teams to help you find your team.
-If needed you may also ask any nurse on the floor to locate a PHM attending to help find your assigned team. - All other Days (Not First day of Clerkship) - Report by 6:45 am to the 3 West Inpatient floor physician work room.
+- Shift is 6:45am-4 pm.
+This includes time for STaR teaching as well as participating in patient handoff on non-STaR teaching days. - First day of the Clerkship - Attend Clerkship Orientation with Dr. Misra and Ms. Hughes.
+Then report to 3 West Inpatient floor physician work room and locate any of the resident teams to help you find your team.
+If needed you may also ask any nurse on the floor to locate a PHM attending to help find your assigned team. - All other Days (Not First day of Clerkship) - Report by 6:45 am to the 3 West Inpatient floor physician work room. - Attend PHM specific orientation (in person or via Zoom) at 7:15 AM.